 “At the end,” she whispered, “will I be able to…”

-But, several moments later she thought, if it must come to this, it must come to this.
+She stared at them and felt nothing.
+Several moments later she thought, if it must come to this, it must come to this.

 She stopped at his door the next morning, and read the number on it: 2P310:

-She nearly turned away, but then knocked.
+She nearly turned away, but then stopped herself.
+She knocked.

 She was nervous and excited at the thought that every emotion too was likely begotten as well.

 The door opened.

-“I’ll do it.
-But first, tell me your name?”
+“I’ll do it,” Una said.
+“But first, tell me your name?”

-“I am Peter.”
+“I am Novo.”

 They quickly got to work.
 “You have been preparing for a while now?
 When did you discover this?” asked Una.

-“Well, I knew I was near.
-But it wasn’t until I saw you, and added you to the process that it became real, that it passed Simple’s test.”
+“I knew I was near as Omnia was taking longer and longer to process my inputs, I was close.
+But it wasn’t until I saw you, and added you to the process that it became real, and when it became real, that is when it passed Omnia’s test.”

 “Are you scared?”
 Una asked.

-“No,” he said.
+“No,” Novo said.